Stockholm International Film Festival: History

+In 2021, due to the COVID pandemic, the Stockholm Film Festival pivoted to a hybrid model using a video-on-demand platform provided by Shift72.
+This initiative included a unique partnership with Polestar to show films on their Android Automotive system, creating the world’s first in-car film festival.

+When the Stockholm International Film Festival celebrated its 35th anniversary in 2024, a special initiative was launched to bring the festival to audiences across Sweden.
+Six film enthusiasts—from Arvidsjaur in the north to Växjö in the south—opened their homemade cinemas to screen three selected films: Christmas Eve at Miller’s Point, The Executioner, and Gloria!
+Miraklet i Venedig.
+The campaign, created in collaboration with Rocket—Science and Geelmuyden Kiese Sweden, was awarded a Silver Pencil in the Branded Entertainment category at the internationally renowned competition The One Show.

+On 8 August 2024, film enthusiasts were invited to a unique summer evening at the intersection of cinema, city, and archipelago, marking the start of that year’s edition of Sommarbio in Rålambshovsparken — a special occasion celebrating the event’s 35th anniversary.
+The tragicomic maritime adventure The Life Aquatic (2004), a cult classic by Wes Anderson, was screened on a double-sided floating screen positioned in the water outside Stockholm City Hall.
+At the time, Anderson was also making headlines in Cannes with a new film.
+Audiences could enjoy the screening either from Stadshusparken or from their own boats.

+The festival has been visited by hundreds of filmmakers and since its inception, including Sean Baker, Dennis Hopper, Lauren Bacall, Gena Rowlands, Charlotte Rampling, Susan Sarandon, Ang Lee, Andrea Arnold, David Cronenberg, Roman Polanski, Terry Gilliam, David Lynch, Claire Denis, Elia Kazan, Céline Sciamma, Francis Ford Coppola, Wong Kar-Wai, Steve McQueen and Uma Thurman.

+Description

 Since its start the Stockholm International Film Festival has focused on supporting new talents through competitions and scholarships.
 As many as a third of the films selected for the competition are made by a debuting director and by directors who have made fewer than three films.

-In 2011 "The Stockholm Film Festival Feature Film Award" was inaugurated which funds a feature film for an unestablished female director.
-The aim for Stockholm International Film Festival is to broaden the selection of films in Sweden with creative new films of high quality and offer the visitor an orientation within modern film.
-With seminars, gala screenings, opportunities to meet actors and filmmakers during the festival, the festival strives to be central meeting point for filmmakers and film audiences in Sweden.

-The festival is visited by hundreds of filmmakers and since its inception such celebrities as Dennis Hopper, Lauren Bacall, Gena Rowlands, Charlotte Rampling, Susan Sarandon, Ang Lee, Andrea Arnold, David Cronenberg, Roman Polanski, Terry Gilliam, David Lynch, Claire Denis, Elia Kazan, Céline Sciamma, Francis Ford Coppola, Wong Kar-Wai and Uma Thurman have visited the festival and met the audience at the cinemas.

-The festival also organizes mobile film workshops for children and teenagers, screenings for festival members throughout the year as well as the Stockholm Film Festival Junior, an annual film festival for children and youth during the spring.
-The main goal of Stockholm Film Festival Junior is to provide access to quality film from every corner of the world for young audiences – films that otherwise would not reach the mainstream film repertoire.
+The festival hosts seminars, gala screenings, and opportunities to meet actors and filmmakers.
+It also organises mobile film workshops for children and teenagers, screenings for festival members throughout the year as well as the Stockholm Film Festival Junior, an annual film festival for children and youth during the spring.
+The main goal of the Stockholm Film Festival Junior is to provide access to quality films from every corner of the world for young audiences – films that otherwise would not reach the mainstream film repertoire.
 All screenings are free of charge for everyone between 6 and 19 years old.

-Since 1990 the Stockholms International Film Festival is also the host of Summer Cinema, an outdoor cinema open to the public during August in Stockholm.
-Summer Cinema has taken place in different venues in the Swedish capital, for example Stockholm Olympic Stadium, Berzelii park and Rålambshovsparken.
+Since 1990, the Stockholm International Film Festival has also been the host of Summer Cinema, an outdoor cinema open to the public during August in Stockholm.
+Summer Cinema has taken place in different venues in the Swedish capital, for example, Stockholm Olympic Stadium, Berzelii Park, and Rålambshovsparken.